devstream-io/devstream/README.md

 ## DevStream, What Is It Anyway?

-DevStream is an open-source DevOps tool manager (DTM).
+DevStream is an open-source DevOps tool manager.

 Imagine you are in a new project.
 Before writing the first line of code, you would have to figure out the tools needed in the whole Software Development Life Cycle (SDLC).
 You would probably need the following pieces: